1Computer1/lexure/docs/cookbook/subcommands.md

 This is for two reasons:

 1. Each subcommand may have their own flag parsing strategy.
-This is especially relevant for `exactStrategy` and `caseInsensitiveStrategy`, which may not have delimiters.
+This is especially relevant for `matchingStrategy`, which may not have delimiters.

 2. `Args` is not sensitive to the possibility of flags in between ordered tokens.
 Consider the input `!root --flag sub1`, which `args.single()` will retrieve `sub1`.